Automattic/wp-calypso/docs/shrinkwrap.md

 We use
 [`npm-shrinkwrap.json`](https://github.com/Automattic/wp-calypso/blob/master/npm-shrinkwrap.json)
 to lock down our dependency versions.
 This allows us to freeze all dependencies at the exact version we have installed in our node_modules.
-Note that we use a couple of other tools rather than running `npm shrinkwrap` directly, since we have a mirror `npm` registry and therefore need to avoid adding the `from` and `resolved` fields that `npm shrinkwrap` [uses by default](https://github.com/npm/npm/issues/6444).
+We have a mirror `npm` registry and therefore need to avoid adding the `from` and `resolved` fields that `npm shrinkwrap` [uses by default](https://github.com/npm/npm/issues/6444).